craftercms/docs/source/getting-started/your-first-website.rst

     :align: center
     :alt: Your First Website - Drag and Drop

 To edit a feature, select a feature from the list and click on the **Edit** button on the right of the list.
-Edit the fields you would like to modify, then click on **Save and Close** or **Save Draft** to save your changes or click on **Cancel** to discard all changes in the form.
+Edit the fields you would like to modify, then click on **Save & Close** or **Save** to save your changes or click on **Cancel** to discard all changes in the form.

 .. image:: /_static/images/first-site/first-site-edit-feature.png
     :width: 100 %